TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/FormEngine/Rendering/Index.rst

 can be fully adapted and extended if needed.
 It is possible to transparently "kick-out" a core container and to substitute it with an own implementation.

-As example, the TemplaVoila implementation needs to use additional render capabilities of the flex form rendering and adds for instance an own multi-language rendering of flex fields.
-It does that by overriding the default flex container with own implementations:
+As example, the TemplaVoila implementation needs to add additional render capabilities of the flex form rendering to add for instance an own multi-language rendering of flex fields.
+It does that by overriding the default flex container with own implementation:

 .. code-block:: php